selkinvitaly/mailer/README.md

 ## API

 The server has API routes for work with data application (login, logout, getting from db).If you passed to another url (not API), then the server will always return template `server/modules/spa/templates/index.jade` (because It's SPA).All API routes require authorization.If you are logged in then the server will respond 200, otherwise 401.
-For authenticate you need enable automatic sending cookies from js.See example below for `fetch`.
+For authenticate you need enable automatic sending cookies from js.
+See example below for `fetch`.

 The server has following API routes:
 - POST /api/login - authorizes user.